 Assist with developing a scholarship organization plan.

-When it comes to applying for college scholarships, it pays to be organized.
-From deadlines to account passwords to application requirements, your student will have a multitude of details to remember.
-Developing a scholarship organization plan will help deter your child from becoming overwhelmed, which in turn will motivate them to complete applications.
+Developing a scholarship organization plan will help deter your child from becoming overwhelmed, motivating them to complete applications.
 Share these organization tips with your child to make the process of applying for scholarships a little easier.

 Give your child a free pass.